On limiting distribution of U-statistics based on associated random variables: Introduction

 whenever it exists.
-An infinite collection of random variables $\{X_j, j \ge 1 \}$ is associated if every finite sub-collection is associated. \end{definition}

-Introduced by Esary et al. $(1967)$, associated random variables have been widely used in reliability studies, statistical mechanics, and percolation theory.
-This concept has been studied by several authors, like, Newman and Wright $(1982)$, Newman $(1984)$, Cox and Grimmett $(1984)$, Birkel $(1988a, b, c)$, Roussas $(1993, 1994)$, and Matula $(2001)$.

-Any set of independent random variables is associated.
-Nondecreasing functions of associated random variables are associated (cf. Esary et al. $(1967)$).
-A detailed presentation of the asymptotic results and examples relating to associated sequences can be found in Bulinski and Shashkin $(2007, 2009)$, Oliveira $(2012)$ and Prakasa Rao $(2012)$.
+An infinite collection of random variables $\{X_j, j \ge 1 \}$ is associated if every finite sub-collection is associated. \end{definition} Any set of independent random variables is associated.
+Nondecreasing functions of associated random variables are associated (cf. \cite{MR0217826}).
+A detailed presentation of the asymptotic results and examples relating to associated sequences can be found in \cite{Bulinski:1701595}, \cite{oliveira2012asymptotics} and \cite{MR3025761}.